sdclarke/recc/README.md

   command. (`recc` uses this to decide which files to send to the Remote Execution server.)

-- `casupload [files]` - Upload the given files to CAS, then print the digest hash and size of the resulting Directory message.

 <!-- Reference links -->
 [buildbox-common]: https://gitlab.com/BuildGrid/buildbox/buildbox-common
 [grpc]: https://grpc.io/